-Features : Old wives’ tales
+Features : Urban myths and old wives’ tales

 There are lies and there are damned lies…

-OK, so the products of BMC>Rover have not always been built or designed as well as they could have been, but let’s not forget that despite upper management ineptitude and Government meddling, the workers who actually built the cars still actively cared about the product.
+Okay, so the products of BMC>Rover have not always been built or designed as well as they could have been, but let’s not forget that despite upper management ineptitude and Government meddling, the workers who actually built the cars still actively cared about the product.
 Here then is a gallery dedicated to these men and women… one to put right all of the misconceptions about the company and its products – those that the press and public at large like to perpetuate.

 We are very open to suggestions for this one.

 There are lots of urban myths attached to the Allegro – some nice, some not so nice.
 Where to start?

 The Allegro is indeed more aerodynamic going backwards than it is going forwards, but so is just about every other car with a radiator grille at the front!
 Ex-BL designer Stephen Harper confirms: ‘On the Allegro myth, it was more aerodynamic in reverse. this was proven when I was in the Sales & Marketing Motor Sport Promotion Dept, when John Howlett turned down sponsorship for a Danish racing driver who was planning to rae in Holland.
 The Dutch were famous for their ‘backward’ racing competitions on the beaches of Scheviningen… they even had backwards caravan racing, with the van hitched to the front of the car… originally invented for the belt driven DAFs which went as fast forwards as backwards.
 The sponsorship was refused as the ‘reverse’ publicity was not seen as ideal.’